 PRINCE2 is the world's most widely used project management methodology.
 PRINCE2 qualifications are a standard feature of project management job specifications in the UK and have grown in popularity since PRINCE2 was launched in 1996.

 Currently, over 150,000 PRINCE2 exams are sat somewhere in the world every year.

-‘Agile’ is an umbrella term used to refer to numerous product development methods, frameworks and techniques used by development teams.
+‘Agile’ is an umbrella term used to refer to numerous product delivery methods, frameworks and techniques used by development teams.

-Agile approaches emerged from the software industry in the 1990’s, to try to overcome many of the problems which had beset traditional software projects, namely: late delivery, over budget, and low quality.
+Agile approaches emerged from the software industry in the 1990’s, to try to overcome many of the problems which had beset traditional software projects.
+They were often delivered late, over budget, and with low quality.

-There are many different agile approaches, the most famous being Scrum, Kanban, Extreme Programming, and Lean.
-All agile approaches are based upon the 12 agile principles.
+There are different Agile approaches, the most famous being Scrum, Kanban, Extreme Programming, and Lean.
+All Agile approaches are based upon the 12 Agile principles.

 Who is PRINCE2 for?

 PRINCE2 is a customer-focused project management methodology.
 It offers a set of principles, themes and processes to enable an organisation’s key managers to justify a project.
 It helps them understand “why should we do it (the project)?” and “are the benefits worth the costs and risks of doing the project?”.
 It also focuses on how to manage a project effectively to ensure it still is a worthwhile investment in a changing business environment.

 PRINCE2 was developed by the UK government in 1996 as a generic project management methodology.